playcanvas/developer.playcanvas.com/content/en/user-manual/physics/physics-basics.md

 ## Enabling Physics

+By default, a new PlayCanvas project does not include ammo.js modules.
+This is because ammo.js weighs in at several hundred kilobytes and your app should not have to load this library if it is not needed.

-By default, a new PlayCanvas project will have physics disabled in the Scene Settings panel:
+You can import ammo.js modules into your project using the import button on the Scene Settings panel:

 ![Physics Settings][4]

-This is because ammo.js weighs in at several hundred kilobytes and your app should not have to load this library if it is not needed.

-However, you can force the loading of ammo.js by checking Enable.
-As a convenience, if you create one or more collision or rigidbody components in your scene, the Editor will automatically check Enable for physics in your settings.
+This will import the default build of ammo.js provided by Playcanvas.
+However please note it is possible to compile your own version of ammo.js and add it to your project instead.
+For more information see [this page][11].

+For details on migrating legacy projects to the latest ammo.js see [this page][10].

 ## Gravity